Tatarotus/tlt/architecture/spec.md

 ## 5.1 Card Timing

-### Create task and optionally start timer
+### Start timer from a card

-When creating a card, the user may choose `Create` or `Create & Start Timer`.
+Each Kanban card should expose a `Start Timer` button both on the card surface and inside the task detail modal.

 **Flow**
-1. User submits the card form.
+1. User opens a card or sees it on the board.
-2. Next.js creates the card.
+2. User clicks `Start Timer`.
-3. If immediate timing is selected, Next.js sends a start command to the Rust API.
+3. The Kanban app starts a new active session in the `tl` PostgreSQL database, either directly or through the optional bridge.
-4. The active timer bar appears.
+4. The session description is set to the card title.
-5. The card displays an active timer pill.
+5. The card and modal show that the timer is running.

 ### Single global active timer

-Only one timer may be active at a time across the whole system.
+Only one timer may be active at a time across the whole system so Kanban and `tl` stay consistent.

 **Behavior when another timer exists**
 - UI must clearly show the existing active timer.